allemmbinn/allemmbinn.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Junior at <a href='https://www.iitkgp.ac.in/'>Indian Institute of Technology</a>
+subtitle: Junior at <a href='https://www.iitkgp.ac.in/'>Indian Institute of Technology Kharagpur</a>
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: